sustrik/libmill/README.md

 To build the test above:
 ```
-$ gcc -o test test.c -lmill
+$ gcc -o test test.c mill.c
 ```

-The project is in early stage of development and not suitable for actual usage.
+This is a proof of concept project that seems to work with x86-64, gcc and Linux.
+I have no idea about different environments.
+Also, the project is in very early stage of development and not suitable for actual usage.